Intersex rights in the United States

 Intersex people in the United States have some of the same rights as other people, but with significant gaps, particularly in protection from non-consensual cosmetic medical interventions and violence, and protection from discrimination.
 Actions by intersex civil society organizations aim to eliminate harmful practices, promote social acceptance, and equality.
 In recent years, intersex activists have also secured some forms of legal recognition.
-Since April 11, 2022 US Passports give the sex/gender options of male, female and X by self determination.

 History

 Early accounts of intersex people in North America include those of English immigrant Thomas(ine) Hall, in 17th-century colonial Virginia and 19th-century Connecticut intersex man Levi Suydam, pronounced male and so eligible to vote.
-Early common law, like canon law, held that hermaphrodites were to be treated as male or female depending on the prevailing sex.
+Early common law, like canon law, held that "hermaphrodites" were to be treated as male or female depending on the prevailing sex.

 In September 2017, an intersex and non-binary student, Scout Schultz was shot dead at the Georgia Institute of Technology.
 In November 2017, Betsy Driver became the first intersex person openly elected to public office in the United States.
 Driver was elected as a council person in the New Jersey city of Flemington.
 Driver is the second publicly intersex person elected to office, following Tony Briffa in Australia.